 This homemade loaf will rise just fine without the baking soda, which gives it a sour flavor note, as in Irish soda bread, for example, or sourdough bread that takes days to make.

-Baking powder - This is what makes this no-yeast bread rise, and it's essential to use.
+Baking powder - This makes this no-yeast bread rise, and it's essential to use.
 However, you can use self-raising flour as an alternative.

 Milk - Best to use full-fat, but it's not a rule.
-Skim milk, almond milk, or other no-dairy milk will work too.
+Skim milk, almond milk, or other non-dairy milk will work too.

 Butter - You will get a buttery flavor with most of the benefits of the oil.
 Using oil might result in a denser texture.